plengauer/opentelemetry-bash/README.md

-This project delivers OpenTelemetry traces from shell scripts (POSIX sh, dash, bash, zsh, ...).
-Compared to other similar projects, it delivers not just an SDK to create spans manually, but also provides context propagation via HTTP (wget and curl), auto-instrumentation for selected commands, custom instrumentations, and auto-injection into child scripts.
+This project delivers OpenTelemetry traces and logs from shell scripts (POSIX sh, dash, bash, zsh, ...).
+Compared to other similar projects, it delivers not just an SDK to create spans manually, but also provides context propagation via HTTP (wget and curl), auto-instrumentation for selected commands, custom instrumentations, auto-injection into child scripts and automatic log collection from stderr.
 Its installable via a debian package from the releases in this repository, or from the apt-repository below.

 Use it to manually create spans:
 ```bash